Tricked-dev/tricked.dev/src/pages/blog/rickrolling-on-a-tspl-lcd.md

 heroImage: "/assets/rick.png"
 ---

-**What is a TSPL Printer?**
+## Introduction

+Most of us are familiar with printers and their primary function - printing.
+But what if I told you that a label printer could become an instrument of wholesome trolling?
+That's right, I managed to rickroll everyone using a TSPL printer's LCD.
+Here's how it all began.

+## Decoding the TSPL Printer

-TSPL or Thermal Printer Command Language is primarily used for label printing.
-Now, you might wonder, "Why would someone want to play a video on a label printer?"
-Well, the answer is simple: For fun!
-Let's dive into how I rickrolled everyone using a TSPL printer.
+First, let's demystify the term.
+TSPL, or Thermal Printer Command Language, is a command set mainly used for label printing.
+The idea of playing a video on such a device may seem bizarre.
+But sometimes, the journey is just for the sheer joy of experimentation.

-After doing a bunch of testing i found out that this is how you download files on a tspl printer to use them in printing or ofcourse doing a bit of trolling
+## Downloading Files onto the Printer

+My initial exploration led me to discover a method to download files onto a TSPL printer, allowing them to be utilized for printing or, in this case, to have some fun.

-The code uses the functions i made earlier for [Writing TSPL on linux](/blog/writing-tspl-on-linux)
+Utilizing functions I previously created for [Writing TSPL on linux](/blog/writing-tspl-on-linux), I devised the following code:

 ```rs
 let mut data: Vec<u8> = vec![];